BIBI78/opium/README.md

 Opium just wants to make it simple for producers, rappers and fans of music to cut through the nonsense of social media and get to straight to the MUSIC.

-- The repository for the DRF-API associated with this project is available [HERE](https://github.com/BIBI78/drf_api).
-The installation, set up, and deployment steps are all in this README doc.
+- The repository for the DRF-API associated with this project can be found [HERE](https://github.com/BIBI78/drf_api).
+The installation, set up, and deployment steps are all found in this README doc.

 #### DEPLOYED BACKEND API HEROKU [LINK](https://drfa-api-0c6557539d5a.herokuapp.com/)